 The normalized photopic luminosity function is denoted by .
 The spectral radiance , weighted by and integrated over all wavelengths (in practice, usually from 380 to 720 nm or even just 400 to 700 nm) gives the luminance , which is the photopic, or vision, equivalent of radiance:

-Here is called the maximum luminous eﬃcacy.
+Here is a fundamental physical constant called the luminous eﬃcacy that by deﬁnition has the value exactly.
+(See the Units page.
 This quantity converts radiance from energy units (Watts or Joules per second) to the visual unit of lumens (abbreviated lm).
-The numerical value of traces back to the idea of the visual brightness of a ”standard candle.”
+The numerical value of traces back to the idea of the visual brightness of a “standard candle.”
 The modern deﬁnition of a lumen is that the surface of melting platinum (at a temperature of 2042 K) emits luminance of .
 The luminance corresponds to the visual impression of brightness.
 The subscript (for visual) on a radiometric quantity ﬂags it as the corresponding photometric quantity.

 As seen in the units of , the lumen is the visual correspondent of radiometric power in watts.
 The SI base unit for photometric variables in the candela, abbreviated cd.
 The deﬁnition of the candela is “The candela is the luminous intensity, in a given direction, of a source that emits monochromatic radiation of frequency hertz and that has a radiant intensity in that direction of 1/683 watt per steradian.”
 (This frequency corresponds to for light in a vacuum.)
 Recall that radiometric intensity is power per unit solid angle.
 The candela is correspondingly luminous power per unit solid angle, i.e. .
 The lumen is then a derived quantity, which by deﬁnition is .
 Unsuccessful attempts have been made to have the lumen adopted as the SI base unit; the proposed deﬁnition being “the lumen is the luminous power of monochromatic radiant energy whose radiant power is 1/683 W and whose frequency is .”
 Neither of these deﬁnitions is particularly enlightening, so for intuitive purposes, think of an ordinary candle as having a luminous intensity of about 1 cd, or .
 The candela (Latin for candle) indeed traces back to the historical use of a “standard candle” as the unit of brightness.
 (One of the historical deﬁnitions of a standard candle was the “light produced by a pure spermaceti candle weighing one sixth of a pound and burning at a rate of 120 grains per hour.”)